-G. SOLICITATION AT COUNTY OFFICES AND WORKPLACES DURING OFFICE/WORKING HOURS:
+E. SOLICITATION AT COUNTY OFFICES AND WORKPLACES DURING OFFICE/WORKING HOURS:

-1. Soliciting, whether for charitable fund raising or for commercial gain, other than that directly connected to County business, is prohibited at County office and workplaces during office/working hours.

-- 2. County employees shall refrain from patronizing solicitors who are in violation of the above referenced policy during office/working hours. - 3.
-County employees should inform the County Administrator Commissioners' Office of violations of the Solicitations rule.
+- 1. Soliciting, whether for charitable fund raising or for commercial gain, other than that directly connected to County business, is prohibited at County office and workplaces during office/working hours. - 2.
+County employees shall refrain from patronizing solicitors who are in violation of the above referenced policy during office/working hours. - 3.
+County employees should inform the Commissioners' Office of violations of the Solicitations rule.

-H. LOCKERS AND DESKS
+F. LOCKERS AND DESKS

 - 1. Some Curry County employees are provided lockers and/or desks for use while at work. - 2.
-Such lockers and desks are provided for the convenience of employees, but remain the exclusive property of Curry County. - 3.
-Curry County reserves the right to open and inspect lockers and/or desks, as well as the contents, effects or articles that are in said lockers or desks. - 4.
-Such inspection can occur at any time, with or without advance notice or consent, either before or after working hours, conducted by any appointing authority or his/her designee or other employee designated by the Board of Commissioners.
+Such lockers and desks are provided for the convenience of employees, but remain the exclusive property of Curry County.

+- Employees shall have no expectation of privacy while using County property. - Curry County reserves the right to open and inspect lockers and/or desks, as well as the contents, effects or articles that are in said lockers or desks. - 4.
+Such inspection can occur at any time, with or without advance notice or consent, either before or after working hours, conducted by any Appointing Authority or his/her designee or other employee designated by the Board.